 Railay is completely cut off from the mainland, making it only accessible by a short boat ride (expect to pay 200 baht (US$ 6.60) for a return ticket).
 Stay on Railay West and spend your time swimming, snorkeling or kayaking or you can instead walk for about 10 minutes to Railay East to hike to the viewpoint and hidden lagoon.

-Whether you just want to relax or venture out in the jungle in search of some incredible views, Railay beach is perfect for all kinds of travelers!
+Whether you just want to relax or venture out in the jungle in search of some incredible views, Railay beach is perfect for you!

 Usually included in the Krabi 4 island tours, Chicken Island (Ko Kai) and is one of the best snorkeling spots in Krabi!
 What makes the beach on Chicken Island so attractive is the sandbank that connects it to Ko Tub and Ko Mor during low tide.